lgersman/make-recipes-in-different-scripting-languages-demo/sqlite/README.md

 # => from now on every shell invocation by make will be sqlite

 # .ONESHELL tells make to execute a target recipe as a single SHELL call
-# (by default make would execute a receipt line by line in separate SHELL calls
+# (by default make would execute a recipe line by line in separate SHELL calls
 .ONESHELL:

-# et voilà : receipts can now be written in pure sqlite syntax :-)
+# et voilà : recipes can now be written in pure sqlite syntax :-)
 all: create insert import report
 	.print "# target name is '$@', depends on '$^'\n"